-The progression from pre-trial, to trial and then (for those convicted) to sentencing and punishment was frequently interrupted by death in custody.
-Some prisoners died whilst awaiting trial, others died following their conviction and whilst serving out a period of imprisonment, or whilst being held in prison or on the hulks awaiting some other form of punishment.
+The progression from pre-trial, to trial and then (for those convicted) to sentencing and punishment was all-too frequently interrupted by death until late in the nineteenth century when penal reforms improved conditions.
+From then, deaths in prison still occurred but it was no longer par for la course in English-styled prisons.
+Particularly in the early modern period (but also in high numbers at different times and different places throughout the nineteenth century), prisoners often died whilst awaiting trial, others died following their conviction and whilst serving out a period of imprisonment, or whilst being held in prison or on the hulks awaiting some other form of punishment.

 Deaths among prisoners in jails and on the hulks were both subject to an automatic inquest by the local coroner.
 Until 1823, juries for prison inquests were made up of half prisoners and half local residents, the latter sometimes including workmen employed in the jail.